corinn4/hello-world/README.md

 and how to make a branch off of the Master branch.

-I am putting a BIG edit here by adding another sentence and more lines to look at.
+I am putting a BIG edit here by adding another sentence and more lines to look at, which makes it a BIG edit.